-With so many destinations to choose from we’ve decided to put together a list of our customers’ favourite city breaks in the UK.
-From northern gems like Manchester and Liverpool to beautiful cities down south such as Bath and of course London.
+We've compiled a list of our customers' top UK city breaks, featuring northern gems like Manchester and Liverpool, as well as beautiful cities down south such as Bath and, of course, London.

 A shopaholic's dream, full of independent shops perfect for finding that rare or special gift for a loved one or yourself!

 It's a firm favourite for a staycation, and we're not surprised with its relaxing thermal Roman Baths and the most beautiful architecture.
 Just make sure you look up and don't miss it!

 Manchester is the real jewel of the north.
 Not only is it bursting with restaurants and bars to suit any palette, but it features some truly unique museums for a more cultured trip.
 Check out floor after floor of sporting history at the National Football Museum and the whacky experiments of the Science and Industry Museum.

 We couldn’t leave the capital off our list now could we?
 One of the nation’s best cities and for good reason too!
 There are too many amazing attractions to mention so here’s some of our favourites...
 Say hi to the royals at Buckingham Palace, if you plan ahead the changing of the guards ceremony is a crowd pleaser for all.
 Grab a hot drink and take a seat for some people watching in Trafalgar Square.
 If you love being entertained why not catch a show as the arts industry gets back on its feet or see the beauty of the whole capital from the heights of the London Eye.

 It’s not just skyscrapers, shopping and fast attractions London has a plethora of incredible green spaces spread across the city from the famous Hyde Park to the beautiful Japanese gardens of Holland Park.